yunbinmo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list cleints.
+1. User requests to list clients.
 2. Mr Agent shows a list of clients.
 3. User requests to edit a specific client by index in the list and enters requested details.
 4. Mr Agent updates the client.